elrnv/autodiff/README.md

 `autofloat` is a pure Rust library, which implements efficient automatic differentiation in forward mode.

-The library currently provides scalar datatypes to compute gradients and it optionally integrates with `nalgebra`.
+The library currently provides scalar datatypes to compute efficiently compute gradients.

-To compute a derivative with respect to a variable using this library:

-  1. create a variable of type `F`, which implements the `Float` trait from the `num-traits` crate.

-  2. compute your function using this variable as the input.

-  3. request the derivative from this variable using the `deriv` method.
+Optionally you can use the library with `nalgebra`support to compute gradients and jacobians.

+# Install

+# Usage

 # Examples